 It may sound obvious, but you should always buy art that you love and that speaks to you personally.
 Whatever you do, don’t be tempted into buying art as an investment!
 Unless you have in-depth and specialised knowledge to recognise investment-worthy works of art that will make a profit, then there really is no point going that route.
 Buy art simply because you, and only you, can see yourself enjoying it and living with it for a long period of time.
 Buy art simply because you enjoy it!
 It’ll be part of your home and your every day, and hopefully the proud start to an amazing collection!

 - Renting?
-Same!
-But don’t let that stop you either!
+Don’t let that stop you!
 You can get yourself some picture hanging strips for damage-free frame hanging and no dent in your deposit.

 - Not a lot of wall space?
 Prop large works against walls and smaller works on shelves or ledges, or in any nook that can do with some decoration.

 - Create a feature wall by grouping together your collection!
 You can spruce this up with some easy-peel, non-permanent wallpaper too!